The Bonfire of the Manatees: Plot

 Homer gets into trouble with the local mob over football gambling debts.
 As compensation, Fat Tony wants to use the Simpson home for shooting the adult film Lemony Lick-It's A Series of Horny Events, with the participation of Carl and Lenny.
-Homer gets Marge and the kids to leave the house by sending them off to "Santa's Village", a Christmas-themed amusement park that proves to be lackluster.
-Marge and the kids return home to find the production is still underway.
+Homer gets Marge and the children to leave the house by sending them off to "Santa's Village", a Christmas-themed amusement park that proves to be lackluster.
+Marge, Bart, Lisa and Maggie return home to find the production is still underway.
 Marge, outraged by Homer's latest bit of idiocy, leaves.
 Homer, home alone with the kids, tries to figure out what to do next.

 Just as Marge is about ready to reconcile with Homer (though she flatly expresses that she is not interested in his gift of Kwik-E-Mart chocolates, half of which have "test bites"), she encounters Dr. Caleb Thorn, a good-looking scientist with a passion for saving the endangered manatee.
 Homer and the kids go on a quest to find Marge, and they stop and stay with their "country cousins" (their dog is Santa's Little Helper's brother).
 Meanwhile, Marge is finding herself while helping to save manatees.
 Caleb helps Marge realize that Homer is still the man she fell in love with, and the problem is that she still expects him to change.

 Homer decides to win Marge back by saving a herd of manatees from a gang of abusing jet skiers.
 The gang initially agreed to leave, but return after hearing Homer calling them 'rubes'.
 He attempts to organize the manatees to battle the gang, but they all flee.
 However, the gang is dispersed when Homer's country cousin shows up with a notarized court order to have all jet skiers vacate the waters at once.
 Despite Homer's failure, Marge is impressed by his efforts to save the manatees and declares she is taking home "the real endangered species": "a devoted husband".
 The family decides to take a mini-vacation, and Homer gets a manatee sent to the power plant to fill in for his job for the next few days.
 After Mr. Burns discovers the manatee, Smithers tells him that the manatee is about to die of dehydration, Mr. Burns and Smithers help him by washing him like a car, which the manatee actually enjoys.